centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/overview.md

 ## How do I know the state of the cluster?

-The installation procedure includes a step where you set up the monitoring of the members of the cluster by a poller.
+The installation process includes the monitoring of the members of the cluster by a poller.
 This way, you can be notified if a member of the cluster goes down.

 You access the interface of the active node via the IP address of the VIP.
 This means that you always use the same URL to access the interface, whether the interface is that of node 1 or of node 2.